mohamedayman28/simple_blog/README.md

 ![image](https://raw.githubusercontent.com/mohamedayman28/simple_blog/master/github_simple_blog.jpg)

-Blog contains all the essentials from a WYSIWYG editor to a full authentication system, along with RESTFul API.
+The blog contains all the writing essentials from a WYSIWYG editor to a full authentication system, along with RESTFul API.

 ## Setting up locally